On Money, Travelling, And Reaching Your Dreams

 - We even wouldn’t buy a table but construct one ourselves from bookshelves plates.
 You’ve guessed it – because it was cheaper!

 Our monthly budget was 800 € (approximately $950).
-Including university fees.
-And tickets to go see our family during the holidays.
+Including the university fees.
+And flights to go see our family during the holidays.

 We took the money from our grandparents and thanked them.
 But didn’t buy beds.

 What’s More Important Than Having A Bed

 While growing up, we soaked up our grandfather’s stories about his travels with mouths wide open, wishing one day we‘d visit the places he had seen.

 Back then – in the 1980s – travelling for Bulgarians was limited to socialist countries.
 Even visiting those destinations required a serious reason, not simply tourism…